Pfc. Frank Adelbert Byars

 In the late summer of 1941, the battalion took part in maneuvers in Louisiana.
 After the maneuvers, the battalion was ordered to remain behind at Camp Polk.
 None of the members of the battalion had any idea why they were there.
 On the side of a hill, the members learned they were being sent overseas as part of Operation PLUM.
 Within hours, many men had figured out they were being sent to the Philippine Islands.

 From Camp Polk, the battalion traveled west over four different train routes.
 Arriving in San Francisco, the soldiers were ferried to Ft.
 McDowell on Angel Island.
 On the island, the soldiers were given physicals and inoculated for tropical diseases.
 Those with health issues were released from service and replaced.

-Frank Byars was posthumously awarded the Purple Heart.
-It is very likely that his remains were recovered and buried as an Unknown at the American Military Cemetery at Manila.
-This was done since the recovery team wanted three ways to confirm identification of the remains.
+Pfc.
+Frank A. Byars was posthumously awarded the Purple Heart.
+His remains were recovered and buried as an "Unknown" at the American Military Cemetery at Manila.